tamilarasu100/ngx-smart-popper/README.md

 9. Override defaults:

-    Ngx-popper comes with a few default properties you can override in default to effect all instances These are overridden by any child attributes.
+    ngx-smart-popper comes with a few default properties you can override in default to effect all instances These are overridden by any child attributes.
 ```JavaScript
 NgModule({